apertus-open-source-cinema/AXIOM-Remote/Firmware/README.md

 Following terms can help understand the GUI better:

 - **Screen**: It refers to the entire content of the LCD visible at one time.
 Currently, there are two types of screens:
 	- *Page*: A page refers to the display type where the 12 buttons around the TFT are utilized for navigation/operation.
 Each of the 6 page_items on screen is associated with one of the three buttons above or below the TFT.
 Pages could be seen like "desktops" on a PC with icons on them to click. (type: page_t)
 	- *Menu*: It refers to a screen with a header (showing breadcrumbs) and 6 menu_items displayed at the same time on the LCD (scrollbars are automatically shown if more than 6 menu items are present.
 A menu is typically navigated with the rotary/push knob.

-- ****pageItem****: Each item on a page acts like a button and can execute an action or can lead to another page or menu when clicked
+- ****PageItem****: Each item on a page acts like a button and can execute an action or can lead to another page or menu when clicked

-- ****menuItem****: It refers to one option/line in the menu, can be hidden or disabled and can show readonly information, lead to another submenu or contain a boolean, numeric or dropdown list like selection.
+- ****MenuItem****: It refers to one option/line in the menu, can be hidden or disabled and can show readonly information, lead to another submenu or contain a boolean, numeric or dropdown list like selection.

-- ****parameterMenu****: This menu pops up when a menu item containing a numeric or dropdown list selection parameter is clicked.
+- ****ParameterMenu****: This menu pops up when a menu item containing a numeric or dropdown list selection parameter is clicked.

 ## Usage instructions